Architecture of Individuation (AOI)

 Consider a hypothetical configuration at the low-permeability, moderate-coherence corner of the stable region: bounded enough to maintain a perspective, coherent enough to organize what little content enters, but so insulated that nothing significant passes through the boundary.
 Such a configuration persists indefinitely.
 It is an attractor in the dynamical sense.
 But it generates nothing — no encounter with what exceeds its current capacity, no development, no transformation.
 It is stable but sterile.

 Depression, on this analysis, approximates this limit.
 The over-sealed boundary produces a self-reinforcing isolation that is stable (the configuration maintains itself) but experientially impoverished.
 It persists — but the persistence is circular, not generative.
-CST’s clinical observation that depression involves an “over-sealed dissociative boundary” and loss of meaning converges with this structural prediction.
+CST’s clinical observation that depression involves an “over-sealed dissociative boundary” and loss of meaning is consistent with this structural prediction.

 What Generativity Requires